IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_syllabus.md

 ### COMMUNICATING WITH THE PROFESSOR OUTSIDE OF CLASS

 * Direct message on Slack about logistics (when, where, how many?)
 ONLY
 * Talk to me in person directly after class, during your status meeting, or set up an appointment about issues and problems.
-DO NOT email long conversations.
-(If your email turns into paragraphs that means you should be talking to me in person not emailing me.)
+DO NOT direct message long conversations.
+(If your direct message turns into paragraphs that means you should be talking to me in person not direct messaging me.)

 ### STUDENT RESPONSIBILITIES